nerdguidedc/nerdguidedc.github.io/_posts/2016-04-29-human-origins-today-dna-day-2016.md

   city: "Washington"
   state: DC
   zip: 20560
-tags: [ 'Natural History Museum', 'Biology', 'Lecture' ]
+tags: [ 'Natural History Museum', 'Biology', 'Lectures' ]
 excerpt: >
   The National Museum of Natural History is holding a discussion on April 29 on genes and animal coloration with Dr. William J. Pavan,